Annual revenue in billions USD

 Loading revenue data...

-Apple faces significant geopolitical risks due to its reliance on China for manufacturing and sales.
-The ongoing trade war between the U.S. and China could lead to higher tariffs and other trade barriers that negatively impact Apple's profitability.
-Additionally, the company's relationship with the Chinese government is under scrutiny, raising concerns about potential regulatory interference and data security.
+Apple faces geopolitical risks due to its reliance on China for manufacturing and sales.
+The ongoing trade tensions between the U.S. and China could disrupt Apple's supply chain and negatively impact its financial performance.
+The company's ownership structure, with a large portion of its shares held by institutional investors, could also create potential risks related to shareholder activism and corporate governance.

 Apple Inc. designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 The company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, and HomePod.
 It also provides AppleCare support and cloud services; and operates various platforms, including the App Store that allow customers to discov...